cosden/cosden.github.io/_posts/2019-09-26-what-is-an-rse.md

 I’m convinced this is why it’s so hard to pin down *any* definition of an RSE.
 The RSE, as I’m describing now, is not a researcher, not facilitator, not a system administrator, and not really even a software engineer, but something else.
 An RSE is a new role within the research software ecosystem.

-Next up...what should a national definition of an RSE be?
+But what should a national definition of an RSE be?

-# What about the US-RSE?
+# What is an US-RSE Research Software Engineer?

 The US-RSE has adopted (at for the time being) the following [definition](https://us-rse.org/what-is-an-rse/):